jeffhuang4704/vulasset/asset-pagination.md

 ### Starting a Query Session

-To initiate a query, use the POST method on the endpoint `/v1/asset`, providing filters and sorting options within the request body.
+To initiate a query, use the POST method on the endpoint `/v1/scan/asset/view/asset`, providing filters and sorting options within the request body.

+> [!NOTE]
+> The API name will be changed later.

 **Request Body**
 In initial version 5.3.2 we don't much filter options yet.

 ```
-HTTP POST v1/vulasset
+POST /v1/scan/asset/view/asset

 Request Body
 {